 Defacto and same-sex relationships have different legal requirements.
 You should get legal advice.

 To officially end a marriage you can apply for a divorce.

 To apply for an annulment, you’ll need to make an application to the Family Court of Australia explaining why the marriage isn’t legally valid.
 If approved, the court will issue a decree of nullity.

-You may need legal advice if you think your marriage isn’t considered legally valid and you want to apply to the Family Court of Australia for an annulment.
+You may need legal advice if you think your marriage isn’t considered legally valid and you want to apply to the Federal Circuit and Family Court of Australia for an annulment.

 We may be able to give legal advice about whether your marriage is legally valid—but we can’t help with religious procedures for annulment.
 Contact your church or religious institution for more information.

 The following organisations may be able to give legal advice.

 Community legal centres — give legal advice on a range of topics.
 Contact them to find out if they can help with your matter.

 Family Relationship Advice Line — gives information about the family law system in Australia.